WIZTHECYBER/NEXUS16/README.md

 <img width="725" height="772" alt="image" src="https://github.com/user-attachments/assets/7e3f31f8-0f39-4b92-8147-af84ae4a4e07" />

-### **🚀 Bring It To Life**
+### **Building Guide:**
-We have open-sourced our entire project so you can build your own.
+We have open-sourced our entire project so you can build it all by yourselves.

-### **All files are organized and ready for the factory floor:**
+### **All files are organized ,ready to be downloaded ,to be inserted into Software ,and to be fabricated:**

-The Chassis: Grab the .STEP files from the Production folder and load them into your slicer.
-The two-tier design prints beautifully without complex supports.
+The Case: Grab the .STEP files from the Production folder and load them into your 3-D Printer.
+Our two piece design prints flawlesly while not using excessive needs of print supports.

-The Logic: Send the gerbers.zip in the Production folder to your favorite PCB manufacturer.
+The P.C.B: Send the gerbers.zip in the Production folder to your favorite PCB manufacturer.

 The Brain: Flash the board in seconds using the files provided in the Firmware folder.